tock/book/src/course/root-of-trust/kernel-attack.md

 ## Submodule Overview

-We additionally have two small milestones in this section, one to add a driver to our Tock kernel, and then one to add an application which uses it.
+We additionally have two small milestones in this section: one to sneak some logic into our encryption oracle driver, and then one to add an application which uses it.

-1. Milestone one adds a minimal driver which a userspace application can use to fault all running applications, but with the caveat that it requires the board definition to explicitly give it that permission.
+1. Milestone one adds a minimal bit of logic to the encryption oracle driver which a userspace application can use to fault all running applications, but with the caveat that it requires the board definition to explicitly give it that permission.
 2. Milestone two adds a userspace application to trigger this driver, and then demonstrates how Tock performs language-level access control to _capabilities_ which the Tock board definition has to explicitly grant.